-- Built a sustainable base for creating accessible format copies: With the new equipment, and skilled librarians, the library is continuing to produce accessible format copies, both as part of their ongoing duties and when library users request a particular title.
+- Built a sustainable base for creating accessible format copies: With the new equipment, and skilled librarians, the library is continuing to produce accessible format text.

 - Created a space for blind and visually impaired people in the library: A new area for blind and visually impaired people in the library’s centre for people living with disability includes a computer with JAWS screen reading software, braille and large-print books, and DAISY readers.

 - Increased the number of blind and visually impaired people using the library: The number of regular visitors to the library’s centre for people living with disability has increased.
 Numbers of telephone enquiries about accessible format resources have also increased, and the library delivers requested texts to over 500 blind and visually impaired people at schools, homes and social centres in and around Nairobi.

 - Strengthened old and built new partnerships: The project strengthened the library’s existing partnerships and created new partnerships with organizations serving blind and visually impaired people and with schools and teachers.

 Kenya National Library Service is continuing to fund the programme.
 When preparing for school visits, librarians are able to ensure that the mobile library is well stocked with accessible format books for blind and visually impaired learners.